Styling Long Wavy Hair

 Styling Long Wavy Hair – Straightening Long and Wavy Hair

 Items I use:

 - A heat protector

 I usually divide my hair into 3 parts: 1/3 of my hair from the back till the region just above my ears, I then divide the remaining hair into two and fix them on each side on the upper part of the head.

 I begin from the section at the back.
 I apply my L’Oreal Elnett Satin Heat Protective Spray to that entire section and then divide it into multiple sections.

-Each smaller section, I twirl to make sure it doesn’t mix with the other sections.
+For each smaller section, I twirl to make sure it doesn’t mix with the other sections.
 What I usually do is try to keep the natural grouping of the waves which form on their own together, so sometimes the sections can be different sizes.

-When I begin straightening the hair, I first separate the smaller twirled sections between the right and left side of head.
+When I begin straightening the hair, I first separate the smaller twirled sections between the right and left sides of the head.
 Usually begin with the sections which are harder to reach, begin the ones in the middle, and I work my way to the front of my right side of my head and the same with the left side.

 Using a Comb with a Straightener